Don’t underestimate these templates because of the adjective “simple.”

 Tip: Since simple templates lack bold colors and flowery fonts, use strong verbs to make your resume stand out.
 Check out our list of action-packed verbs to get started.

-10 important parts of a simple resume
+10 important parts of a simple resume template

 Limited Color.
 Simple resumes rely on conservative colors such as black, gray, and navy blue.
 This keeps the focus on the text and prevents the recruiter from being distracted by the design.

 White Space.
 The resume body is evenly balanced by the white space.
 Standard margins and clean space keep the sections separate and easily scannable.

 Classic Fonts.
 The fonts are traditional and legible, improving the resume’s readability.
 Classic fonts also minimize distractions and lend to the austerity of the resume.

 Smaller Header Instead of making your name and contact information the center of the resume, simple templates keep the reader focused on your work experiences.
 The smaller header also helps prevent the resume from appearing arrogant or overbearing.